Differential orbifold K-Theory: Definition of differential K-theory via cycles and relations

 If the geometric family $\cE$ admits a taming, then the associated family of Dirac operators admits an invertible compact perturbation, and hence $\ind(\cE)=0$.
 In the non-singular case the converse is also true.
+Assume that $B$ is a smooth manifold.
 If $\ind(\cE)=0$ and $\cE$ is not purely zero-dimensional then $\cE$ admits a taming.
 The argument is as follows.
 The bundle of Hilbert spaces $H(\cE)\to B$ is universal.
 If $\ind(\cE)=0$ then the section of unbounded Fredholm operators $D(\cE)$ admits an invertible compact perturbation $D(\cE)+\tilde Q$.
 We can approximate $\tilde Q$ in norm by pretamings.
 A sufficiently good approximation of $\tilde Q$ by a pretaming is a taming.

 In the orbifold case the situation is more complicated.
 In general, the bundle $H(\cE)\to B$ is not universal.
 Therefore we may have to stabilize.
 It is at this point that we use the assumption that the orbifold is presentable. \begin{lem} If $\ind(\cE)=0$, then there exists a geometric family $\cG$ (of the same parity of $\cE$) such that $\cE\sqcup_B\cG \sqcup_B \cG^{op}$ has a taming. \end{lem} \proof We first consider the even case.
 Let $[M/G]\cong B$ be a presentation and $\cF:=M\times_B\cE$ be the corresponding equivariant geometric family.
 Let $H^+$ be a universal $G$-Hilbert space, i.e.\ a $G$-Hilbert space isomorphic to $l^2\otimes L^2(G)$.
 We consider the $\Z/2\Z$-graded space $H:=H^+\oplus \Pi H^+$, where for a $\Z/2\Z$-graded vector space $U$ the symbol $\Pi U$ denotes the same underlying vector space equipped with the opposite grading.
 The sum $H(\cF)\oplus H\times M$ is now a universal equivariant Hilbert space bundle.
 Since $\ind(\cE)=0$, the extension $D(\cF)\oplus 1$ of $D(\cF)$ to $H(\cF)\oplus H\times M$ has an equivariant compact selfadjoint odd invertible perturbation $D(\cF)\oplus 1+\tilde Q$.